temporalio/documentation/docs/use-cases-provisioning.md

 **Managed deployments**.
 Imagine that you have to create a self-operating database similar to Amazon RDS.
 Multiple projects use Temporal to automate managing and automatic recovery of various products like MySQL, Elasticsearch, Apache Cassandra, and HashiCorp Consul.

 **Kubernetes provisioning**.
 Kubernetes deployments involve managing components on multiple levels.
-A workflow could create virtual machines, join them in a Kubernetes cluster, and install certain components like autoscaler.
-You may want to support this workflow on multiple cloud providers, so you'd have to deal with their specifics and still have a resilient pipeline for those infrastructure management tasks.
+A Workflow could create virtual machines, join them in a Kubernetes cluster, and install certain components like autoscaler.
+You may want to support this Workflow on multiple cloud providers, so you'd have to deal with their specifics and still have a resilient pipeline for those infrastructure management tasks.

 ## Next Steps

 Here are some real-world use cases of infrastructure provisioning:

- * [Using Temporal workflows to spin up Kubernetes](https://banzaicloud.com/blog/introduction-to-cadence/), a blog post by Banzai Cloud
+ * [Using Temporal Workflows to spin up Kubernetes](https://banzaicloud.com/blog/introduction-to-cadence/), a blog post by Banzai Cloud
  * [Using Temporal to orchestrate cluster lifecycle in HashiCorp Consul](https://www.youtube.com/watch?v=kDlrM6sgk2k&feature=youtu.be&t=1188), a video by HashiCorp